Afcon 2019: Egypt have more to offer – Pharaohs legend Hany Ramzy | Goal.com

 Egypt assistant coach Hany Ramzy has backed the side to improve in the knockout stages of the Africa Cup of Nations, regardless of criticism they have received for their uninspiring performances so far.

 The Pharaohs reached the Round of 16 having topped Group A with nine points following wins over Zimbabwe, DR Congo and Uganda.
-However, Javier Aguirre’s side have been heavily criticiwed after their largely underwhelming showings at the Nations Cup finals.
+However, Javier Aguirre’s side have been heavily criticized for their largely underwhelming showings at the Nations Cup finals.

 Ramzy expects the side to raise their game in the knockout stages of the biennial showpiece as their unimpressive displays could be punished against superior opposition.